 There will be a classical black-board lecture supported by slides the files of which will be uploaded here prior to each lecture.

-Some lecture notes (in German, do not cover the whole course material!) can be downloaded here.
+Some lecture notes (old, in German, covering around 75% of the whole course material!) can be downloaded here.

 will also be published hier, usually one week ahead of the corresponding practical unit.

 Back to my homepage